 Rolling and adhering the cone is a little bit tricky.
 Roll the cone into the desired shape and the remove the backing from the double-sided tape, and secure in place.

 I decorated my trees with ribbon, but really the possibilities are endless here.
 There are so many different ways that you could decorate these trees.
 You could even color or draw on the trees, but if you do that I recommend doing that before you roll it into the cone.

 Simply put the cone on top of the box of cookies and your Christmas tree is complete and ready to gift!

 I showed these to my hubby and he immediately put in his order to give his team members at work.
 So I made a total of 7 cones, each of them different.
 It was so fun to see all of the different looks I could come up with.

 I am so excited to give these Christmas Tree Wrapped Cookies and I might just have to make some for me so I can have beautiful cone Christmas Trees to add to my Christmas decor.

 How will you decorate your Christmas Tree Wrapped Cookies?
-Find more creative ideas for Stocking Stuffers Pencil!
+Click here to find more Stocking Stuffers Ideas!

 If you liked this post you can find more DIY ideas in my Christmas Gallery.